mempoolexplorer/bitcoindAdapter/README.md

+# This is an abandoned project.
+# See https://github.com/mempoolexplorer/mempool-explorer-back for a self-hosted version.

 # BitcoindAdapter

 This is a spring boot project to mantain a REST-queriable memPool, and send new transactions and blocks via kafka message broker.